PST on security services

 Budget 2026 announced an expansion of the provincial sales tax (PST) to certain professional services, effective October 1, 2026.
 For a list of professional services affected by this change, see Notice 2026-001: Notice to providers of professional services

-This page explains how PST applies to security services provided on or after October 1, 2026.
+This page explains how PST applies to security services, including transitional rules for services purchased or provided before October 1, 2026.

 On this page